Last Updated on September 7, 2023

 A: A foreign national uses their country of birth or their spouse’s country of birth for purposes of the visa bulletin, whichever one is more advantageous for them.

-Q: Do Envoy and GIA track the visa bulletin and priority dates?
+Q: Does Envoy track the visa bulletin and priority dates?

-A: Yes, when a person is “current” with the visa bulletin and eligible to file for their green card, Envoy and GIA are alerted and will take action to initiate their case if applicable.
+A: Yes, when a person is “current” with the visa bulletin and eligible to file for their green card, Envoy and CIP PC are alerted and will take action to initiate their case if applicable.

 Q: Why are there two visa bulletins?